ATECoder/dn.vi.ivi/src/vi/k2600.ttm/ttm/readme.md

 # About

-cc.isr.VI.Tsp.K2600.Ttm is a .Net library supporting Thermal Transient Measurements using the Keithley 2600 instrument.
+cc.isr.VI.Tsp.K2600.Ttm is a .NET standard 2.0 library supporting Thermal Transient Measurements using the Keithley 2600 instrument.

 # How to Use